Azure/FTA-WelcomeKits/hybrid_AsHCI/hands-on-lab/2 - deployment/readme.md

 - Compatible hardware as per Microsoft's requirements.
 - An active Azure subscription.

-## HCI LAB Options
+## HCI Lab Options
+>Note: There are several possibilites you have to setup a lab environment.
+You could use:
-1) Your validated HW (Real physics)
+1) ...your HCI validated hardware (i.e. on real physics)
-2) Old HW with Hyper-V and a virtualized AzStack HCI
+2) ...older server HW with Hyper-V installed and setup a virtualized (nested) AzStack HCI
-3) Jumpbox (no HW - Azure Only)
+3) ...the [Jumpstart HCIBox](JumpstartHCIBox) when you have no HW and want to simulate it in Azure instead.
 4) ...
->Note: the following labs assume you are using option 2)
+>Important note: For the following labs the assumption is that you are using option 2) - So if you are chosing any other option some steps - screenshots may differ a little.

+SECTION: DEPLOY AND INSTALL
+AD Prep
+Downloading HCI....
+Installing HCI
+ARC Registration
+Portal Deployment (Validation)
+Portal Deployment (Deployment)
+Update from Portal (Azure Update Manager)
+Collect Logs

 ## Setting Up the Environment
 1. Ensure your hardware meets the necessary requirements.